renatoathaydes/zig-common-tasks/README.md

 * samples should not be too trivial, but also not complex.
 * must only use Zig's standard library.
-* must be cross-platform (runs at least on Mac, Windows and Linux).
+* should be cross-platform (runs at least on Mac, Windows and Linux).
-* preferrably, use tests... `main` also ok if side effects are unavoidable.
+* preferrably, use tests... `main` also ok if side effects are unavoidable (like printing something).

 All samples are [unlicensed](https://unlicense.org/) and belong to the public domain!

+Procedure:

+* make sure you're using the Zig version declared in [test.yml](.github/workflows/test.yml) (if it's old, feel free to update it!).
+* add your sample file in `source/processed/samples/`.
+Start by copying one of the existing ones.
+* ensure the metadata (`name`, `id`) is correct.
+* run `zig fmt source/processed/samples/`.
+* run `zig build test`.
+* Make a merge request on OpenCode or GitHub.

 ## Project Home